hudasul/shopping-list-app-back-end/README.md

 <h1>Shopping list application: back end </h1>

-Link to the front end: https://github.com/hudasul/shoppingList-app-front-end
+The front end of the apllication is <a href="https://github.com/hudasul/shopping-list-app-front-end">here</a>

-This is the back end of the shopping list app. this was done in collaboration with my partner in order to make the front end pages work.
+This is the back end of the shopping list application,it was built with Express and Node.

-the back end was coded using express and mongo db to store the user, item and shopping list schemas in databases.
 <br>

-## User routes
+<h2>User Routes</h2>
 <table>
   <tr>
     <th>HTTP Method</th>